 How to get there

-From the Plaza de Toros in the heart of town you take bus 11 to El Sadar: a 15-minute drive and you get off the bus right in front of the stadium.
-From Pamplona's train station you take bus 16 till Avenida de Zaragoza 105.
+From the Plaza de Toros in the heart of town, you take bus 11 to El Sadar: a 15-minute drive and you get off the bus right in front of the stadium.
+From Pamplona's train station, you take bus 16 until you arrive at Avenida de Zaragoza 105.

 Images: BSR Agency